FAQs for parents, guardians and families

 Do you offer support for commuter students?

-How safe is campus?
+How safe is campus and the surrounding area?

 Who provides campus security?

 The department offers a wide variety of crime prevention, fire safety, emergency planning and security programs, including training in theft prevention, alcohol/drug awareness, sexual assault prevention and personal defense.
-Bicycle registration, a community watch program and an escort service are also part of campus safety programming.

 Does Ohio State publish safety statistics?